Which Species Dealate Forecasts

 Will more species get dedicated thresholds?

-Yes — the dedicated list grows as more peer-reviewed research on a species' flight triggers becomes available and gets incorporated.
+Yes.
+The dedicated list grows as more peer-reviewed research on a species' flight triggers becomes available and gets incorporated.